sting-ioc/sting/docs/dagger.md

   capability is present within dagger but this capability requires that the bindings are declared using a `@dagger.Module` annotated type which is significantly more verbose.

-* Stings supports publishing and consuming package-access components, even when the package-access component is in a different package from the injector.
+* Stings supports publishing and consuming package-access components, even when the package-access component are in a different package from the injector.

 * Sting suppresses any warnings in the generated code to ensure that if the code is compiled with javac linting